-Essex Hornet Control is a long established family run pest control company, specializing in hornet nest destruction, protecting homes and businesses in Buckhurst Hill and surrounding villages.
+Essex Wasp Control is a long established, family run pest control company, specializing in professional hornet nest removal, protecting homes and businesses in Buckhurst Hill and surrounding villages.

-To book a Buckhurst Hill hornet nest appointment call 0800 612 7035 or send your enquiry online.
+For Buckhurst Hill hornet nest removal, call 0800 612 7035 or send your enquiry online.

 Hornet Life Cycle

 There is only one native Hornet in the UK which is the European Hornet (Vespa Crabro), however, there are increasing species of non-native Hornet such as the Yellow legged Asian Hornet now appearing in the UK.

 The Hornet nest starts life in the spring by the queen, the position of the nest varies but most likely will be located in a dry and undisturbed place such as loft spaces or out buildings.

 After eggs are laid it takes between 5-8 days before hatching, when the larvae then undergo five stages over the next two weeks.
 Through this period the queen feeds the larvae protein rich food that consists of insects.

 After this period the larvae will spin a silk cap over its cell entrance and over the next two weeks will transform into an adult Hornet worker.